telefonicaid/iotagent-json/docs/usermanual.md

 Indicating in the topic the name of the attribute to be modified.

-In both cases, the key is the one provisioned in the IOTA through the Configuration API, and the Device ID the ID that was provisioned using the Provisioning API.
-API Key MUST be present, although can be any string in case the Device was provisioned without a link to any particular configuration.
+In both cases, the key is the one provisioned in the IoT Agent through the Configuration API, and the Device ID the ID that was provisioned using the Provisioning API.
+API Key **must** be present, although can be any string in case the Device was provisioned without a link to any particular configuration.

 For instance, if using [Mosquitto](https://mosquitto.org/) with a device with ID `id_sen1`, API Key `ABCDEF` and attribute